RivValtin/ffxivguide/telegraphs.md

 (Screenshot pending, appears as a small orange circle with thin orange lines pulsing out from it.)

 This marker means that you will take extra damage if you are too close to it.
 Most such markers do not smoothly fall off.
 There is simply a distance where you take "kills you" damage, and a distance where you're fine.
 Two people can be touching and one can die while the other takes almost nothing.
-If you don't know the exactly distance it's probably best to play it safe, since this marker does not show you the precise distance you need to be.
+If you don't know the exact distance it's probably best to play it safe, since this marker does not show you the precise distance you need to be.

 **Flare Marker**